9 Retail Venture Capital Firms for Your Startup

 9 Retail Venture Capital Firms To Know

-• Prominent venture capital firms focusing on the retail industry include Forerunner, J-Ventures, Visible Ventures, and XRC Ventures, which are notable backers of various startups.
+• Leading VC firms active in the retail space include Forerunner, J-Ventures, Visible Ventures, and XRC Ventures, which are notable backers of many consumer businesses.

-• If you're a startup leader raising or having just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+• If you're raising or have just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and automated bill pay all in one place.

 Which VC Firms in Retail Are Right for Your Stage?